 What this is all about

 On June 16, Ravelry launched a new look.
 This was over a year in the making, and the team behind the site worked really hard and spent money and all the usual other things you would expect for such a huge project.
 Unfortunately, it became pretty immediately obvious that the site was not accessible, even beyond the usual ways that companies miss on accessibility - there have been reports of nausea, headaches, and even seizures because of the new UX (user experience).
 As well, it's been reported that the new site is much more unusable with screenreaders.
-And I'm now seeing reports that the new look is playing havoc with the mobile experience: example 1, example 2.
+There have also been reports that the new look plays havoc with the mobile experience: example 1, example 2.

 - Twitter user @Quiara wrote a thread about what physically happens in a seizure and its aftermath